gradle/gradle/design-docs/testing-toolkit.md

 - User tests cannot access classes from `gradle-core` (or any other part of the Gradle runtime) in tests where `gradleTestKit()` was used
 - Configuration containing just `gradleTestKit()` contains no other files than `gradle-test-kit` and `gradle-tooling-api`

-## Story: Ability to provide OutputStreams for standard output and error

-At the moment the standard output and error can only be resolved from the `BuildResult`.
-There's not direct output of these streams to the console.
-Users cannot provide their own OutputStreams for other debugging or processing purposes.
-This story allows for specifying OutputStreams to the `GradleRunner` API that output will be forwarded to (e.g. `System.out`).

 ## Story: Ability to provide Writers for capturing standard output and error

 At the moment the standard output and error can only be resolved from the `BuildResult`.
 There's not direct output of these streams to the console.
 Users cannot provide their own OutputStreams